Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Structural Equivalence and the Effective Dimension of Exo-MDPs

-We start with our structural result on the class of Exo-MDPs.
-We show that Exo-MDPs, despite their structural assumptions, capture a rich class of MDPs as large as both the class of discrete MDPs and the class of discrete linear mixture MDPs.
-See the right panel of \cref{fig:graphical_model_ExoMDP} for an illustration.
+We start by establishing a structural equivalence between the class of Exo-MDPs and discrete MDPs, along with a connection to the class of discrete linear mixture MDPs.
+See the right panel of~\Cref{fig:graphical_model_ExoMDP} for an illustration.
 We emphasize that this structural relationship between Exo-MDPs and other common subclasses of MDPs is novel in the literature.
-The arguments used to establish the mapping between these three classes inform our subsequent study into the statistical complexity of an Exo-MDP in \cref{sec:no_observation}.